Shota Umino

 Shota Umino (海野 翔太, Umino Shōta) is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW).
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a former one-time IWGP Global Heavyweight Champion.
+He has also wrestled for Revolution Pro Wrestling (RevPro) in the United Kingdom and All Elite Wrestling (AEW) in the United States.

 Early life

 Umino was born on April 13, 1997, in the special ward of Setagaya in Tokyo, Japan.
 He is the son of NJPW referee Hiroyuki Umino (also known under his ring name of "Red Shoes Unno").